Gloria Hemingway

 Gloria Hemingway (born Gregory Hancock Hemingway, November 12, 1931 - October 1, 2001) was an American physician and writer who was the third and youngest child of author Ernest Hemingway.
-Although she was born male and lived most of her life publicly as a man, she struggled with her gender identity from a young age.
-In her 60s, she underwent gender transition surgery, and preferred the name Gloria when possible.
+Although she was assigned male at birth and lived most of her life publicly as a man, she struggled with her gender identity from a young age.
+In her 60s, she underwent gender transition surgery, and preferred the name Gloria.

-A good athlete and a crack shot, she longed to be a typical Hemingway hero and trained as a professional hunter in Africa, but her alcoholism prevented her from gaining a license, and it ultimately cost her her medical license in the United States.
-Hemingway maintained a long-running feud with her father, stemming from a 1951 incident when her arrest for entering a women's bathroom in a Los Angeles movie theater dressed in women's clothing caused an argument between Ernest and Pauline Pfeiffer, Gloria's mother.
+A good athlete and a crack shot, she trained as a professional hunter in Africa, but her alcoholism prevented her from gaining a license, and later led to the loss of her medical license in the United States.
+Hemingway maintained a long-running feud with her father, stemming from a 1951 incident when she was arrested for entering a women's bathroom in a Los Angeles movie theater dressed in women's clothing which caused an argument between Ernest and Pauline Pfeiffer, Gloria's mother.
 Pfeiffer died from a stress-related condition the following day, which Ernest blamed on Gloria.

 In 1976, she authored a bestselling memoir of her father, Papa: A Personal Memoir, which was seen by some to reflect troubles of her own.
 These included wearing women's clothes, which she ascribed to gender dysphoria.